-- First (1) year Greentech Manufacturing, Inc. will replace the unit at no cost to the original owner.
-The owner is liable for the unistallation of the old unit and the installation of the replacement unit. - Two to five (2 5) years-If the unit is to be replaced the customer shall pay the difference between the original purchase price of the old unit and the new purchase price of the replacement unit, plus freight and installation. - Sixth (6) year- Greentech Manufacturing, Inc. will pay a percentage of the total cost of the fire box and outer drum.
+- First (1) year, Greentech Manufacturing, Inc. will replace the unit at no cost to the original owner.
+The owner is liable for the uninstallation of the old unit and the installation of the replacement unit. - Two to five (2 5) years-If the unit is to be replaced the customer shall pay the difference between the original purchase price of the old unit and the new purchase price of the replacement unit, plus freight and installation. - Sixth (6) year- Greentech Manufacturing, Inc. will pay a percentage of the total cost of the fire box and outer drum.
 Our percentage paid is as follows: year 6 -70%, year 7 50%, years 8-9 30%, years 10-20 20%.
-After the twentieth (20) year, Greentech Manufacturing, Inc. will give 10% off the purchase of a new stove.
+After the twentieth (20) year, Greentech Manufacturing, Inc. assumes no liability.